Norton SystemWorks: Norton Protected Desktop Solution

-it includes Norton Software Distribution Utility 2.0, Norton CrashGuard 2.0 for Windows NT, Norton CrashGuard 3.0 for Windows 95, Norton Speed Disk for Windows 95/NT, Norton Disk Doctor for Windows 95/NT, Norton AntiVirus 4.0 for DOS/Windows 3.1, and Norton AntiVirus 4.0 for Windows 95/NT.
-Other administrator components include LiveUpdate Administrator, Norton Utilities for Windows 95 3.0, Norton Utilities 8.0 for DOS/Windows 3.1, Norton Utilities for NT 2.0.
+it included Norton Software Distribution Utility 2.0, Norton CrashGuard 2.0 for Windows NT, Norton CrashGuard 3.0 for Windows 95, Norton Speed Disk for Windows 95/NT, Norton Disk Doctor for Windows 95/NT, Norton AntiVirus 4.0 for DOS/Windows 3.1, and Norton AntiVirus 4.0 for Windows 95/NT.
+Other administrator components include LiveUpdate Administrator, Norton Utilities for Windows 95 3.0, Norton Utilities 8.0 for DOS/Windows 3.1, and Norton Utilities for NT 2.0.

 Windows version history

 1.0

 The original version was released in September 1998.
-It includes Norton Utilities, Norton AntiVirus, Norton CrashGuard, and a six-month subscription to Norton Web Services.
-It also includes Norton System Works Bonus Pack, which contains Norton Mobile Essentials, Visual Page, WinFax Basic Edition, pcANYWHERE Express.
+It included Norton Utilities, Norton AntiVirus, Norton CrashGuard, and a six-month subscription to Norton Web Services.
+It also included the Norton SystemWorks Bonus Pack, which contains Norton Mobile Essentials, Visual Page, WinFax Basic Edition, and pcANYWHERE Express.

 It supports Windows 95 and 98.

-Professional Edition was released in December 1998.
-It also included Norton 2000 and Norton Ghost.
+The Professional Edition was released three months later in December 1998 and included Norton 2000 and Norton Ghost.